-The Chinese government requires registering a photo ID to activate a China SIM card.
+The Chinese government requires registering a photo ID to activate a SIM card.
 For you, that means providing your passport upon purchase.

 When buying a prepaid China SIM card, don’t be surprised when the company requires you to send in a photocopy of your passport.
-It’s an unavoidable part of the process to activate the China SIM card.
+It’s an unavoidable part of the process to activate the SIM card.

 Best China SIM Card (Recommendation)

 Whether you’re purchasing a prepaid China SIM card before you arrive or you’ve decided to purchase a SIM card from within China at a local telecom office, it helps to know what’s available and which are the offers for the best China SIM card plan.

 I’m always an advocate for things that make traveling in China easy.
-So my top pick for the best China SIM card is one that can be easily purchased online prior to your arrival and that works with pretty many any phone that you might have.
+So my top pick for the best SIM card for China is one that can be easily purchased online prior to your arrival and that works with pretty many any phone that you might have.